Types of Target Fields in Import Scenarios

 Radio Buttons

-The target field on the MYOB Advanced form may be a group of radio buttons.
+The target field on the MYOB Acumatica form may be a group of radio buttons.
 For example, a group of radio buttons is in the Additional Processing group of the Settings for Use in AP tab of the Payment Methods (CA204000) form.

 In the system, a group of radio buttons is treated as one field, which can have as the values the names of the radio buttons.
 Therefore, to select a radio button by using an import scenario, you should select the name of the group that contains the radio button in the Field / Action Name column of the Import Scenarios form (SM206025), and specify the name of the radio button in the Source Field / Value column.
 For example, to select the Print Checks radio button in the Additional Processing group of the Settings for Use in AP tab of the Payment Methods form, you should select the Settings for Use in AP target object and the APAdditionalProcessing field, and specify the source value ='Print Checks'.